 The time required to onboard well, too, is enormous.
 Sales & Marketing Management notes the average organization spends 73 days training entry-level sales reps.
 And even experienced sales professionals still require an average of nearly a week’s time to get up to speed.

-A video library makes recordings viewable, searchable, and shareable on demand, so that new sales hires have everything they need from day one.
+A video platform makes recordings viewable, searchable, and shareable on-demand, so that new sales hires have everything they need from day one.
 These videos are ideal for onboarding, as they can be viewed as many times as necessary and from any location to help new team members get up-to-speed even when working remotely from home or in the field.